Chart Color Schemes

 Infrastructure

-Murwillumbah Surrounds has moderate levels of nearby infrastructure activity, ranking in the 40thth percentile nationally
+Murwillumbah Surrounds has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 24 projects likely to impact the area.
-Notable projects include Murwillumbah Depot, Animal Pound and Rehoming Centre, Quarry Business Park, and Murwillumbah Schools Upgrades.
-The following list details those most relevant.
+AreaSearch has identified 24 projects that could impact the area.
+Notable projects include Murwillumbah Depot, Quarry Business Park, Animal Pound and Rehoming Centre, and Hundred Hills Estate.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.